Coherent Springer theory and the categorical Deligne-Langlands correspondence: Introduction

 where $d = \dim(\cN) = \dim(\wt{\cN}) = \dim(\cZ)$.
 This realization of $W$ can be converted into a sheaf-theoretic statement.
 The Springer sheaf is the equivariant perverse sheaf on the nilpotent cone given by the pushforward of the (shifted) constant sheaf on the Springer resolution.
 Thanks to the definition of $\cZ$ as the self-fiber-product $\cZ=\tilN\times_\cN\tilN$, a simple base-change calculation provides an isomorphism

-between the endomorphisms of $\bS$ and the top homology of $Z$, i.e., the group algebra $\C W$.
-Since the abelian category $\Perv(\cN/G)$ is semisimple, all objects are projective and we may interpret this isomorphism as a full embedding of the abelian category of representations of $W$ into equivariant perverse sheaves on the nilpotent cone,
+between the endomorphisms of $\bS$ and the top homology of $\cZ$, i.e., the group algebra $\C W$.
+By Lusztig's generalized Springer correspondence~\cite[Theorem 6.5]{lusztig 84} the abelian category $\Perv(\cN/G)$ is semisimple, thus all objects are projective and we may interpret this isomorphism as a full embedding of the abelian category of representations of $W$ into equivariant perverse sheaves on the nilpotent cone,

 One important role for this embedding is provided by the representation theory of Chevalley groups.
-The universal unipotent principal series representation\footnote{Note that the finite Hecke algebra and hence the unipotent principal series is insensitive to Langlands duality.
+The universal unipotent principal series representation\footnote{Note that the finite Hecke algebra and hence the category of unipotent principal series representations is insensitive to Langlands duality.
 From our perspective it is in fact more natural to consider here representations of the Langlands dual Chevalley group $\Gv(\Ff_q)$.} has as endomorphism algebra the finite Hecke algebra

 which (after choosing a square root of $q$) may be identified with $\C W$.
 Thus Springer theory provides a full embedding

 where we say a representation of $G(\Ff_q)$ is in the unipotent principal series if it is generated by its $B(\Ff_q)$-invariants.